fistion567-coder/QDXO-Orchestrator/README.md

 # QDXO Tokenomics

-The $QDX token is designed to sustain the ecosystem and incentivize participation.
+The $QDXO token is designed to sustain the ecosystem and incentivize participation.

 **Total Supply:** 100,000,000 QDX